 The Robin is the most familiar and most loved of all our garden birds.
-Indeed, even folk not especially interested in birds will still talk about ‘their’ Robin in their garden.
+Indeed, even people not especially interested in birds will still talk about ‘their’ Robin in their garden.
 Actually though, it’s the predictable, tame and trusting nature of Robins which fools people into thinking it’s the same bird they see year-after-year, when in fact it’s almost certainly a different individual – Robins have an average lifespan of only around on year, and about one in four never even reach the age of one.
-Both male and female adult Robins have the same distinct red breast and can’t be confused with any other UK bird, though youngsters have a speckled brown breast.
-Interestingly, the behaviour we see in Robins on our shores is very different to mainland Europe, where they’re a shy and secretive species of the forest.
+Both male and female adult Robins have the same distinct red breast (and it’s a myth that the male Robin’s breast is brighter than the female’s) and can’t be confused with any other UK bird, though juvenile Robins have a speckled brown breast.
+Male and female Robins are very difficult to visually tell apart, though there is a subtle difference in head shape, with the female’s being slightly pointed versus the more rounder curve of the male.

 What sound does a Robin make?